RobertIchim98/CampingApp-React/README.md

-# Adventurer's Atlas
+# Adventurer's Atlas - Overview

 ## Geolocation Camping App built with React and Ionic

 Adventurer's Atlas is a Camping app allowing users to share their camping spots with the camping community.
 Users can click onto any spot on the map (powered by *OpenStreetMap*) and be redirected to GoogleMaps for directions to the camping spot they want to go to.